Fast Core Pricing for Rich Advertising Auctions: Sale of Ad Space: a Numerical Study Based on Microsoft Bing Data

 \subsection{Our experiments}

+We implemented the following list of auctions/algorithms, and simulated them on the collected Bing bidding data in several experiments (the code for our implementation is provided as supplementary materials): Vickrey-Clarke-Groves auction (\texttt{VCG}), GSP with optimal welfare allocation (\texttt{GSP with Optimal}), GSP with greedy allocation (\texttt{GSP with Greedy}), minimum revenue core payment rule of \cite{day2007fair} (\texttt{Min Rev Core}), quadratic core payment rule of \cite{day2012quadratic} (\texttt{Quad Core}), Vaidya's cutting plane method (\texttt{Vaidya Min Rev}) for minimum revenue core, and our algorithm (\texttt{Fast Core}).
+See Section~\ref{sec:different-auctions} in the supplement for details of each auction/pricing rule.

-Our experiments are based on a dataset of $19,996$ auctions chosen uniformly at random from all Bing online advertising auctions that ran on January 23th, 2018.
-The average number of different ads participating in each auction is 107 and the average of number of different advertisers is 7.
-Therefore, the average number of configurations per advertiser is approximately 15.
+Our numerical experiments are based on a dataset of $19,996$ auctions chosen uniformly at random from all of the Bing search advertising auctions that ran on January 23rd, 2018.
+The average number of different ads participating in each auction is $107$ and the average number of different advertisers is $7$.
+Therefore, the average number of configurations/decorations per advertiser is approximately $15$.
 The maximum number of ads that can be allocated in each auction is at most $4$.
 The maximum number of line counts that can be assigned, however, is variable across auction instances.
+We run a separate experiment on all of the auctions with the same line count.
+We consider line counts equal to $25$, $30$, $35$, $40$ and $45$.
+We report the corresponding results for each one of these cases.
+In all of these numerical experiments, we set $\epsilon=0.01$ (a parameter needed in Algorithm~\ref{alg:bidderopt}), and tried our best to optimize the parameters needed by other algorithms through trial-and-error for a fair comparison.